intelowlproject/IntelOwl/docs/source/Usage.md

   - `soft_time_limit`: _same as analyzers_
 - `analyzers`: List of analyzers that must be executed
 - `connectors`: List of connectors that must be executed

+### Ingestors

+The latest plugin is the `Ingestor` class.
+Ingestors allow to automatically insert IOC streams from outside sources to IntelOwl itself.
+Each Ingestor must have a `Playbook` attached: this will allow to create a `Job` from every IOC retrieved.
+Ingestors are system-wide and disabled by default, meaning that only administrator are able to configure them and enable them.

+#### List of pre-build Ingestors
+- `ThreatFox`: Retrieves daily ioc from `https://threatfox.abuse.ch/` and analyze them.

+#### Ingestors customization
+You can either enable or create new ingestors based on already existing modules by changing the configuration values inside the Django Admin interface: `/admin/ingestors_manager/visualizerreport/`.

+The following are all the keys that you can change without touching the source code:

+- `name`: _same as analyzers_
+- `description`: _same as analyzers_
+- `python_module`: _same as analyzers_
+- `disabled`: _same as analyzers_
+- `config`:
+  - `queue`: _same as analyzers_
+  - `soft_time_limit`: _same as analyzers_
+- `playbook_to_execute`: Playbook that will be used for every IOC retrieved from the ingestor
+- `schedule`: Crontab schedule of its execution

 ---